carpentries/glosario/README.md

 South African Research Infrastructure Roadmap (SARIR).

 We are pleased to share that the Andrew W. Mellon Foundation approved a grant for use over 12 months (November 2023 through October 2024) to support an upgrade to Glosario.
+Additionally, further funding has been secured from the Foundation to continue developing this resource from January 1, 2025, through December 31, 2025.

 ## Credits